-The mountain lion was euthanized Dec.
-17 after being examined by wildlife officials who captured the cougar following recent signs of distress, including a series of attacks on pet dogs in the area.
+P-22 was euthanized Dec.
+17 after being examined by wildlife officials who captured the cat following recent signs of distress, including a series of attacks on pet dogs in the area.

-Known as the "Hollywood Cat," P-22 became the face of the NPS's program to track local mountain lions in the Santa Monica Mountains.
-His exploits were documented in various media accounts, including his daring freeway crossings, hiding out under a Los Feliz home in a standoff that drew widespread attention and even being named a suspect in the killing of a koala at the Los Angeles Zoo.
+The lion was one of many Southland-area cats being tracked by National Park Service researchers.
+His exploits were documented in various media accounts, including his daring freeway crossings, hiding out under a Los Feliz home in a standoff that drew widespread attention -- and even being named a suspect in the killing of a koala at the Los Angeles Zoo.

-He was believed to be about 11 or 12 years old, making him the oldest cougar in the NPS' study of Southern California mountain lions.
-He is believed to have been born in the Santa Monica Mountains, somehow finding his way to his tiny, nine-square-mile home in Griffith Park, separated from his birth area by two of the busiest freeways in the world.
+He was believed to be about 11 or 12 years old, making him the oldest cat in the NPS' study of Southland lions.
+Likely born in the Santa Monica Mountains, P-22 somehow found his way to his tiny, nine-square-mile home in Griffith Park, separated from his birth area by two of the busiest freeways in the world.

 Defying expectations, he persisted for more than 10 years in the smallest home range that has ever been recorded for an adult male mountain lion.